johnwhile/Compressing-Unit-Vectors-into-16bits/README.md

-# 16-Bit Spherical Coordinate Compression Methods using Discrete Spherical Coordinates (DSC).
+# 16-Bit Unit Vector Compression using Discrete Spherical Coordinates (DSC).

 While writing my C# code for a rendering tool using Directx, I had the need to reduce the size of the normal vectors.
 I realized that the size of the data to be sent to the GPU and/or the file storage for a simple mesh geometry, increased excessively as the number of vertices increased.